 I started to write a journal of my progress after the first 3 months.
 I found that there was just so much to learn and since a lot of this was by trial and error, the only way to build upon my mistakes was to write things down.
 I expect that many other traders will have had similar experiences, good and bad, and if you’re just about to start out, you’ll no doubt have them too.
 I’ve condensed my early experiences into a ‘start up guide’ and I’d like to invite you to download your copy for free

-Alan Seymour’s Sports Arbitrage
+Alan Seymour’s Sports Arbitrage Professional Introduction

-If you have decided that you want to sports arbitrage further, the books below are, in my opinion, the best available.
+If you have decided that you want to study sports arbitrage even further, the books below are, in my opinion, the best available.
 The first will get you started on the road to profitable trading and it may, indeed, be the only one you need.
 The second two are highly advanced reference books which detail the construction and formulae for nearly 400 cross-market arbitrage trading strategies.
 It’s by trading these types of techniques that professionals make so much money on a regular basis.

 1. SPORTS ARBITRAGE : HOW TO PLACE RISKLESS BETS AND CREATE TAX-FREE INVESTMENTS